-Methazolamide Uses, Dosage, Side Effects, Food Interaction and all others data.
+Methazolamide Uses, Dosage, Side Effects and more

 A carbonic anhydrase inhibitor that is used as a diuretic and in the treatment of glaucoma.